Erhesvara/FastAPI---Playground/README.md

 # FastAPI---Playground

 Learning FastAPI and API with python

+Serves as a playground for trials and errors

  ### Goal:
  * Learn FastAPI